andreas-butler/idb-transaction-commit/EXPLAINER.md

 </p>

 # Why?
 The primary benefit of this change is increasing the throughput of writing data to disk.
-The throughput increase is evident in comparing Figure 2 to Figure 1.
-In Figure 2 one sees that time required by the round trip of the response of the final request and the commit signal it ultimately returns upon completion of its callback is saved by the explicit commit().

 Under the previous architecture, before a transaction could be fully committed and data flushed to disk, it was necessary for script to verify that no request callbacks themselves made new requests on the transaction.
 This meant that flushing data to disk required waiting for all pending callbacks to resolve completely.

 IndexedDB’s transaction.commit() will allow developers the flexibility to announce the fact that they do not intend to make any new requests on a transaction object and that it can be committed as soon as possible.
 Under these conditions, the task of flushing data to disk does not have to wait until a signal from the front end declares that all callbacks associated with the transaction have resolved; it only has to wait until all transaction requests have been processed completely.

+The throughput increase is evident in comparing Figure 2 to Figure 1.
+In Figure 2 one sees that under an explicit commit call there is one fewer task required by the database task queue (that of waiting to commit the transaction until the page task queue alerts that all callbacks have resolved with no additional requests on the transaction).
+Additionally, neither of the final two tasks in the page task queue must be completed for data to be safely written to disk.
+In other words, there is one fewer message round trip between the page task queue and the database task queue required when commit is called explicitly.

 This is particularly useful for the case of loading a database, when large amounts of data are being written to disk via many transactions with no intention of making any follow up queries on that data, and the case of writing data to disk under some time constraint.
 The latter situation is encountered, for example, when the browser informs a tab that is about to be killed (because it has been inactive for a period of time and will thus be killed to ease memory usage) and so the tab must save its state to disk as fast as possible so that it can be reloaded again in the event that a user navigates back to it.
 This case is explained in greater detail in the section [Page Lifcycle](#page-lifecycle) below.